nubenetes/awesome-kubernetes/docs/devsecops.md

 - [medium: Who’s at the Helm?](https://dlorenc.medium.com/whos-at-the-helm-1101c37bf0f1) Or, how to deploy 25+ CVEs to prod in one command!
 * [itnext.io: Helm 3 — Secrets management, an alternative approach 🌟](https://itnext.io/helm-3-secrets-management-4f23041f05c3)
 * [==itnext.io: Manage Auto-generated Secrets In Your Helm Charts== 🌟](https://itnext.io/manage-auto-generated-secrets-in-your-helm-charts-5aee48ba6918)
+* [dev-vibe.medium.com: Encrypt Helm sensitive data](https://dev-vibe.medium.com/encrypt-helm-sensitive-data-9d7622e41d00) A guide on how to stay safe when pushing helm values files containing Your passwords and other sensitive data to the version control tool.

 ## Password Recovery
 - [hashcat](https://hashcat.net/hashcat/)